At the Crossroad of Asia and Europe

 The highest point in Armenia is the Aragats mountain that is located 4,090 metres above the sea level.
 Aragats is also the highest point of the Lesser Caucasus.

-The longest river in Armenia is the river Araks, the length of which in the territory of Armenia is 158 km.
+The longest river in Armenia is river Araks, the length of which on the territory of Armenia is 158 km.
 However, the full length of the river is 1,072 km as it flows through Turkey, Armenia, Azerbaijan and Iran.

 Only a very small percentage of the country (3%) lies below 650m above sea level.
 The lowest point of Armenia is the gorge of the Debed river which lies 380m above sea level.

-The largest body of water in Armenia is the Lake Sevan which also happens to be one of the largest high-attitude freshwater lakes throughout all of the Eurasia.
+The largest body of water in Armenia is Lake Sevan which also happens to be one of the largest high-attitude freshwater lakes in all of the Eurasia.